The Taxation Institute of Hong Kong Chartered Tax Adviser (CTA) Qualifying Examination Revision Course - Paper 2 (Hong Kong Tax)

 (b) By e-mail (for application with payment settled via online system only):

 Submit the completed application form, supporting documents (if applicable) and a copy of your valid visa/ entry permit (if applicable) together with the payment confirmation page by e-mail to email@example.com.

 Payment Methods for Course Fee

 Please choose either one of the following payment methods for course fee:

 (1) Bank Draft/ Crossed Cheque

-You could submit a bank draft/ crossed cheque (made payable to "The Hong Kong Polytechnic University") by post or by hand.
+You could submit a bank draft/ crossed cheque (made payable to "The Hong Kong Polytechnic University") by post.
 Please write your name, the course code and class code at the back of the bank draft/ crossed cheque.
 Post-dated cheque will not be accepted.